tao-xinxiu/prototype-template-engine/README.md

 # prototype-template-engine
-The project is the prototype of an Architecture-based Framework for automating the update of multiple microservices on multiple distributed PaaS platforms (ex.
-Cloud Foundry, Heroku).
-The framework supports various updating strategies (ex.
-BlueGreen, Canary, CleanRedeploy etc.), and greatly facilitates fixing failures during updating.
+The project is the prototype of an Architecture-based Framework for automating the update of multiple microservices running on multiple distributed PaaS platforms (e.g., Cloud Foundry, Heroku).
+The framework supports various updating strategies (e.g., BlueGreen, Canary, CleanRedeploy, etc.), and greatly facilitates fixing failures during updating.

 ## Usage
 ### compile the framework